Types of Fabric Glue: Best Glue for Fabric (+ the Worst!)

-While it somewhat depends on the task you are trying to achieve, there are a few kinds of adhesive that usually work well on fabric.
+While it somewhat depends on the task you are trying to achieve, a few kinds of adhesive usually work well on fabric.
 After the best glues, this guide will also go over some of the worst glues for fabric so that you'll be fully prepared for your next no-sew fabric project.

 Note: Different fabrics and glues have their own unique properties, so it’s best to do a sample swatch before deciding on an adhesive to use for your project.
-What might work for one material might not hold on another, and vice-versa.
+What might work for one material might not hold on to another, and vice-versa.

 Sign Up For More Free Patterns >>>